Srilochan7/smart_trip_planner_flutter/README.md

 ---

-## Disclaimer

-- This app uses the Gemini API.
-Ensure you comply with Google’s terms of service.
-- Do not commit your API key to public repositories.

 ---

 ## Contact

-For questions or support, open an issue or contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, open an issue or contact [your-email@example.com](mailto:srilochan7@gmail.com).